-Form 2.3 provides recorded and projected customer counts by major customer sector as used to develop the forecast.
+Form 2.3 provides recorded and projected customer counts by major customer sector.
 Customer counts should reflect end users with whom the UDC has a generation services relationship.
 For example, an IOU should not report all customers in its service area, only the bundled service customers.
-The most convenient and consistent series is acceptable, but a narrative should explain the units reported and whether the annual values are derived from a specific point in time, a specific month, an average of months across the year, or another method.